alexshore/chip8_rs/README.md

 ## Restrictions

 - Will only run CHIP-8 type roms, SUPER-CHIP is not supported.
-- CPU speed is not modifiable through configuration.
+- Sound is not implemented.
+- Some ROMs may crash.

 ## References